Canon's RF mount explained

 Canon's innovative RF lens mount debuted in September 2018 in the EOS R, the first of Canon's mirrorless EOS R System cameras.
 Coming just over 30 years after Canon's acclaimed EF mount was introduced, the RF mount was designed to enable a new generation of optical technology and creative possibilities.

-All EOS R System cameras have the same RF mount whether the sensor in the camera is APS-C (as in the EOS R7 and EOS R10) or full-frame (as in other models).
+All EOS R System cameras have the same RF mount whether the sensor in the camera is APS-C (as in the EOS R7 and EOS R10) or full-frame (as in the EOS R1 and EOS R5 Mark II, for example).
 This means that all RF and RF-S lenses can be used on all EOS R System cameras, although the field of view of any given lens will be different on an APS-C camera from a full-frame camera, because of the APS-C sensor's "crop factor".

 Here we look at some key aspects of the RF mount's design and the technical advances it has made possible.